 It is a natural thing to do as family members.
-Ofcourse medication is an important method to cure this illness, but much more is necessary for the recovery love and warm support from those who surround the patient.
+Of course, medication is an important method to cure this illness, but much more is necessary for recovery -- love and warm support from those who surround the patient.

 According to Dr. Seiichi Harada, a practicing psychiatrist who is using both drug and cognitive behavioral therapies, anyone would start hearing voices in their heads in the presence of the following four factors: anxiety, isolation, severe fatigue, and insomnia.
-Medication works on anxiety to start with.
-Then, it has an effect on insomnia.
+The medication works on anxiety to start with.
+Then, it affects insomnia.
 As the mind and body get better, it somewhat reduces the severity of fatigue.
-But fatigue still remains.
+But fatigue remains.